Robert & Michael

 We cannot begin to find the words that describe how grateful we are to be considered as parents.
 Your courage and selflessness shows exactly how strong you truly are.
 We know that this could not be an easy decision for you to make, but we are extremely thankful that you have taken the time to consider us for this life changing endeavor.

 Having the opportunity to be blessed with a child is something that we both have dreamed about since we first met.
 We are committed to being honest and open with not only you, but also our future child.
 We vow to provide our future son or daughter with a home that encourages love, diversity, acceptance and the moral and ethical values that will allow him or her to thrive.

 Being a military family we have learned that the meaning of the word ‘family’ is much deeper than just blood.
 Although we are both fortunate to come from very supportive families; family to us are the individuals in our lives that we trust, care for, respect, and most of all--love.
 We would be honored to extend our family to you with open arms and welcome you as part of our family if given the opportunity.

 Again, we cannot begin to express the amount of gratitude we have for this brave and courageous decision you have made.
 You will forever hold a special place in our hearts and your child will be raised knowing exactly how strong and brave his or her birth mother is.
 Thank you for taking your time to review our profile and we hope and pray that you will consider us for the wonderful blessing of parenthood.

-We met in October 2011 while we were both in the United States Air Force stationed in Germany.
+We met in 2011 while in the U.S Air Force stationed in Germany.
 We had an instant connection, and were married 12 months later.
-In January 2013, the Air Force moved us to Texas where we currently live with our three rescue dogs (all of which love children).
-Michael currently works for The Coca-Cola Company as an Account Manger on Premise and Robert is a Technical Sergeant in the United States Air Force.
+In 2013, the Air Force moved us to Texas where we currently live with our three dogs (all of which love children).
+Michael works for a nationally known beverage company as an Account Manager, Robert is a Technical Sergeant in the U.S Air Force.